WSU-janderson/project6-multiset-design-GrantBenR/DESIGN.md

 > Below are some comparisons to other possible data structures:

 ### 7.1 - `Sequence` Trade Offs
-> The main alternative for this multiset's underlying data-structure would be a `Sequence` (std::vector).
+The main alternative for this multiset's underlying data-structure would be a `Sequence` (std::vector).
 A `HashTable` is already simply a more complex wrapper for a std::vector, so realistically, a `Sequence` would be more lightweight to implement.

-> However, assuming an actor has the same ID across scenes, then when making the vector you wouldn't have a clean `[1,2,3,4,5...]`of ID values (it would be something like `[t_200,t_700,t_567,t_890...]` which is not cleanly searchable).
+However, assuming an actor has the same ID across scenes, then when making the vector you wouldn't have a clean `[1,2,3,4,5...]`of ID values (it would be something like `[t_200,t_700,t_567,t_890...]` which is not cleanly searchable).

 As such, either you would hash the values (which is just a `HashTable` `O(1)` search) or insert them in the order of appearance making the search complexity `O(N)`.

-As such, given that the IDs are unique, a `HashTable` is simply the better option, especially in large scenes with lots of actors <a href="#1">[1]</a>.
+As such, given that the IDs are unique, a `HashTable` is the better option, especially in large scenes with lots of actors <a href="#1">[1]</a>.

 ### 7.2 - `AVLTree` Trade Offs

-> `HashTable` has a worst case insertion complexity of `O(N)` and best case `O(1)` complexity. `AVLTree` consistently has complexity `O(logN)` for its insertion.
+`HashTable` has a worst case insertion complexity of `O(N)` and best case `O(1)` complexity. `AVLTree` consistently has complexity `O(logN)` for its insertion.

 In this context, where the number of scene actors is not significant, these differences don't matter much.
 For getting a value though, `HashTable` has a typical complexity of `O(1)` whereas `AVLTree` consistently has a higher `O(logN)` complexity.

 As such, for a series of values that is primarily only read from, `HashTable` is the better option

 ### 8 - Alternative Design Sketch